Who is Hutt Hawks and what’s that got to do with Sports Emporium?

-Knowing the weather in Wellington these likeminded young cricketers raging in the age of 6 to 14 then, had very little game time given the weather in and around Wellington and the limited number of overs (mostly 20-30 over game) game they were participating in.
+Knowing the weather in Wellington these like minded young cricketers mostly between 6 to 14 yrs then, had very little game time given the weather in and around Wellington and the limited number of overs (mostly 20-30 over game) game they were participating in.

 The kids were/are very keen cricketers and knew fully well batting 4 overs or bowling 4 overs in a game was not enough for them to enjoy cricket fully.

 Many hands from the like minded parents and soon these kids were playing against different age groups, all around the country playing much longer format of cricket (mostly 50 overs), participating in many competitions such as Napier Tourney, Wanganui tourney and the likes.

 Although the season would usually to start end of October for some of the younger lads, Hutt Hawks were playing against other regional rep teams from as early as September in the cold windy days in and around Wellington.